rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 My hidden goal behind this exercise was to have us notice something that applies to a wider range of `MonadPlus` / `Alternative` instances.
 In particular, it is related to the previous example.
-The impression I probably left on you in [_add_blank_target Example 3](#example-3.-example) was: a naive use of _Alternative_ results in bad error messages.
+The impression I probably left on you in the previous section was: a naive use of _Alternative_ results in bad error messages.

 I look at the "Who cares about K9 composers" as a deeper issue of 2 conflated errors.
-The code in Example 3 conflates errors from parsing JSON data representing one of the possible constituent types (parsing wrong branch), with errors from parsing JSON data that does not represent any of the constituent types (parsing wrong data).
+The code in the previous section conflates errors from parsing JSON data representing one of the possible constituent types (parsing wrong branch), with errors from parsing JSON data that does not represent any of the constituent types (parsing wrong data).
 This code cannot distinguish between these errors and alternates on both.
 Ideally we would only alternate on the first but there is no obvious way to do that.

-Again, the easiest way to avoid the issue is to simplify the data specs for what is being parsed.
-If you know were you are (which branch), you can commit to it and proceed.
-In monadic parsers like _Megaparsec_ `<|>` stops alternating once you committed (consumed some input).
-In  _aeason_, you would not need to use `<|>` at all.
-When you do that the parsing error is not longer overloaded, it can only indicate wrong data.

-Conflating errors is a concern when programming parsers using `MonadPlus` instances.
+Overloaded errors is a concern when programming parsers using `MonadPlus` instances.
 This is subtle and, probably, I have not explained it clearly enough.
 Please give it some thought before dismissing it.

 ## Topics to discuss

-I do not claim any order of importance for the examples presented.
-I simply wrote about things that irk me at the present moment, and that has to do with the code I am currently trying to fix.
+In this post I wrote about things that irk me at the present moment.
 I think that the overall situation with error messages is getting better and better, but IMO we are far from being where we should be.
 Haskell does not have expressive stack traces or convenient debuggers.
-One would assume the community will try to compensate with clear error messages and great log outputs to made up for these limitations.
+One would assume the community will try to compensate with clear error messages and great log outputs to make up for these limitations.
 I believe this topic needs more attention.

 Here is a broader list of engineering topics that are IMO worth discussing: